ColdenJohnson/ColdenJohnson/README.md

-## Hi - check out what I've been working on!
+## Hello - check out what I've been working on!

 [LinkedIn](https://www.linkedin.com/in/colden-johnson/)